 As you get older, its important to still remain active.
 It’s only natural to slow down and let your life become more relaxed but keeping fit and active can have many positive benefits to your life.
 Bathing Solutions have commissioned me to share a few tips on how you can stay active as you grown older, so here are my thoughts.

 It’s a fairly simple concept but keeping active in a simple way is often the easiest.
 Walking around your house, doing some cleaning or cooking, is a good way to keep fit.
 However if you can manage to make a small walk outside each day, this will really help to keep you physically active and provide you with the benefits of fresh air.

 Senior Sports or Fitness Clubs

 There are so many clubs, run by gyms or even independently, that are geared towards gentle exercise.
-These can help to keep you motivated, provide fun and of course a way to socialise and make friends.
-Sports and aerobics in the water means there is less weight and stress on joints.
+These fitness center and gyms can help to keep you motivated, provide fun and of course a way to socialise and make friends.

 Practising yoga at home or even at a club, is a fantastic way to keep active and flexible.
 Poses help with breathing and stretching.
 Moving through the poses helps with strength, flexibility and balance.

 If you hate exercise

 Sometimes it isn’t always easy to get yourself in the right mindset for exercising but there are plenty of things you can do to distract yourself from thinking about the exercise part too much.
 Listening to music while dancing around your lounge, having an audio book playing while you lift some weighs, window shopping while walking up and down the high street or in the shopping centre, watching a movie or tv show while on a treadmill, and walking or playing fetch with a dog.